mattwendels/tfs-build-notifications/README.md

 ### Notification TTS (text to speech)

-In addition to the existing notification you can activate a voice output by setting TextToSpeech.Enabled to true in app.config
+In addition to existing notifications you can activate voice output by setting TextToSpeech.Enabled to true in the app.config file.

 ### Application